Street

 |

-Overall, I'd say the PS2 version looks
+Overall, I'd say the PS2 version of 3rd Strike looks

 on (especially when using an HDTV).
 Funny though, how the intro still maintains some noticeably jagged edges